Recipe by me, photos by Rikki Snyder

 The Thanksgiving recipes continue over on Rikki’s blog!
 Today she’s posting my French Bread Stuffing.
 It’s full of delicious things like Swiss chard, caramelized onions, and cheese.
 Yes, cheese!
 I love this stuffing and I know you will too.
 And you don’t want to miss any of Rikki’s beautiful photos!Print

 A vegetarian gravy recipe made with wild mushrooms, adapted from Cooking Light’s Mushroom Gravy.

-- 1 tbsp. olive oil
+- 1 tbsp olive oil

-- 1/2 c. chopped onion
+- 1/2 cup chopped onion

-- 1 tsp. dried thyme
+- 1 tsp dried thyme

-- 1/4 tsp. salt
+- 1/4 tsp salt

-- 8 oz. oyster mushrooms, sliced
+- 8 oz oyster mushrooms, sliced

-- 1/4 c. dry sherry
+- 1/4 cup dry sherry

-- 1 1/2 tbsp. all-purpose flour
+- 1 1/2 tbsp all-purpose flour

-- 2 tbsp. water
+- 2 tbsp water

-- 2 tbsp. butter (or Earth Balance)
+- 2 tbsp butter (or Earth Balance)

-- 1/8 tsp. black pepper
+- 1/8 tsp black pepper

 - Heat oil in skillet over medium-high heat.
 Add onion and saute 1 minute.
 Add thyme, salt, and mushrooms and saute about 8 minutes, or until mushrooms are browned.
 Add sherry and cook until liquid evaporates.
 Stir in broth.